 The third season of Code Geass has been a long time coming since Code Geass R2 finished airing about 10 years ago.
 The original anime series produced by studio Sunrise was so popular that the anime was eventually adapted into a manga and light novel series.
 Since it has been so long, the anime production committee decided to revive the series by summarizing the beginning of the story in three movies that include a complete re-recording of all the voice cast and several new scenes.

 According to the official Twitter page, the first compilation film, Lelouch of the Revolution: The Awakening Path, will be released on October 21, 2017.
-The second Code Geass movie, Lelouch of the Revolution: The Rebellion Path will premiere in February of 2018.
+The second Code Geass movie, Lelouch of the Revolution: The Rebellion Path will premiere on February 10, 2018.
 The third film, Lelouch of the Revolution: The Imperial Path, will be released in March of 2018.

 The two spin-off series, Shiro no Kishi, Beni no Yasha (Code Geass: Lelouch of the Rebellion – Lancelot & Guren) and Mosaic no Kakera (Code Geass Story Fragment – Piece of the Mosaic) will release in the fall of 2017.
 The first book will focus on stories about both Suzaku and Kallen, while the second will cover six different protagonists whose lives were affected by the events of the main story.